 In a marriage of financial literacy and behavioral economics, researchers were able to boost retirement-plan contributions simply by telling people the benefits of doing so.
 Besides reminding people about the general benefits of retirement savings, the large-scale test also showed different groups exactly how much their future assets would grow and how much income those assets would regularly produce during the person's retirement years.

-With the disappearance of traditional pensions, retirement investments and other self-directed workplace retirement programs have become the primary source of private retirement savings.
+With the disappearance of traditional pensions, 401(k)s and other self-directed workplace retirement programs have become the primary source of private retirement savings.
 Recent contribution levels have increased, but not to levels that most experts feel are sufficient to support even modestly comfortable retirements.

 People with little disposable income were less likely to respond to the test's printed brochures and follow-up materials, as were those who displayed a "live for today" approach to lifestyle decisions.
 Lastly, people who tended to procrastinate were also less likely to respond to the materials.